 Dr Natasza Orlov

-Natasza Orlov, is a postdoctoral researcher at University of Roehampton and King's College London.
+Natasza Orlov, is currently a postdoctoral researcher in the Liu Lab at Martinos Center Massachusetts General Hospital, Harvard Medical School and at the Lab for Precision Brain Imaging at the Medical University of South Carolina.
 She earned her BSc from Middlesex.
 Subsequently she pursed a PhD at the Institute of Psychiatry King’s College London investigating the effects of transcranial direct current stimulation (tDCS) on cognitive functioning in schizophrenia.
-Her main interests lay in cognition and the brain plasticity.
+Her main interests lay in cognition and brain plasticity.
 Her post-doctoral research explores endogenous – real-time functional magnetic resonance imaging neurofeedback; and exogenous - brain stimulation - neuromodulation methods and their clinical, neuropsychological and functional effects in individuals with schizophrenia.
-Natasza holds the International Congress On Schizophrenia Research Young Investigator Award for her PhD research.
+Natasza’s work has been acknowledged with awards from the International Consortium for Hallucinations Research, the Schizophrenia International Research Society, as well as with the Young Investigator Award from the International Congress On Schizophrenia Research.